v1.2 - June 2026

 Sneak peek inside the book

-Two of 16 diagrams from the AI-BOK - free preview
+Four of 18 diagrams from the AI-BOK - free preview

 AI-BOK Framework